iconify/documentation/documents/partials/implementations/functions/add-collection/props.md

 - `[prop]provider`, `[type]string`.
 Optional API provider ID.

 Function returns `[type]boolean` value: `[bool]true` on success, `[bool]false` if something is wrong with data.

+If icon set has provider property and second parameter to `[func]addCollection()` is passed, provider from second parameter overrides provider from icon set.